fatpav/PDA-_test1/testing_task_1.md

- def cards_total(cards): #no 'self' argument used where there should be. total # 'total' has no definition it should '=' something e.g an integer of string or list.
-   for card in cards:
+ def cards_total(cards): #no 'self' argument used where there should be. total # 'total' has no definition it should '=' something e.g an integer or string or list.
+I chose '0' for card in cards:
      total += card.value
-     return "You have a total of" + total
+     return "You have a total of" + total # you can't simply return an integer without converting in to work within a string

 ```